Assisted training flexible [AsA flex]

 Consultation hours in Bad Hersfeld

-• Friday, Bebra Vocational School, 9 a.m. to 1 p.m., QuABB Office
+• Friday, Bebra Vocational Schools, 9 a.m. - 1 p.m., QuABB office

 Ramona Kukuruz